microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Filtering.md

 # Overview

-BuildXL builds can be filtered by requesting a subset of the files produced in the build.
+BuildXL can be instructed to build only a subset of a graph by providing a custom filter.
+For example, one can filter a build by requesting a subset of the files produced in that build.
 Based on the files requested, BuildXL will run the minimal set of pips to produce those files.

 # Filtering shorthand
 Here are some filtering shorthands for the bxl.exe command line.
 Behind the scenes they dynamically generate a full filter expression as described in the Advanced Filtering section.